2023 APRON PROJECT

 *The Aboriginal Arrernte (pronounced arrunda) people are the traditional custodians of Alice Springs and the surrounding region.
 Mparntwe (pronounced m’barn-twa) is the Arrernte name of Alice Springs.

 This theme has been sitting with my heart for a while now and when I was out in Mparntwe*, I was fortunate to spend time with the Tangentyere Women’s Family Safety Group.
 They are Sisters, Tiddas, Aunties and they are committed to being a voice and taking action on Family and Domestic Violence issues.

 You are encouraged to present aprons that are vibrant, that uplift, create connection and acknowledge all the women who care, love and stand for us – Our Sisters.
 I hope you will join me in this very special 2023 Apron Project.

 Submissions / Permissions

-Artists creating an Apron are asked to submit: An Artist’s Statement, Photo of themselves and any Website/blog links.
+When creating an Apron we ask you to submit: An Artist’s Statement, Photo and any Website/blog links.

 Prior to mailing your Apron please take three photos of your Apron.

 Email Artist & Apron photos, statement to The Apron Project.

 Friday 17 November: to be included in the showcase in Alice Springs